RDMJeanne/FolderStructure/PhD/M_PhD_README.md

 jaydoe@domain.edu
 (email identifier of the Creator)

-# Publisher
+# University
 Institute of Fancy Science
 Department of Amazing Science
 Imaginary Street 42
 D-01234 ImaginaryTown
 Country
-(The department/institute responsible for making the resource availableresponsible in which the resource have been created.)
+(The department/institute in which the resource have been created.)

-# Contributor
+# Supervisor
 Kay Roe
-(Who contributed to the resource and is secondary to Creators?
+(Who is supervising the thesis?
 Can be a repetitive list of persons, organizations, or services.)

-# Contributor.ORCID
+# Supervisor.ORCID
 9876-5432-0001-0000
-(ORCID identifier of the Contributor)
+(ORCID identifier of the supervisor)

-# Contributor.Email
+# Supervisor.Email
 kayroe@niamod.edu
+(Email identifier of the supervisor)

+# CommitteeMember
+Kay Roe
+(Who is a member of the thesis committee?
+Can be a repetitive list of persons, organizations, or services.)

+# CommitteeMember.ORCID
+9876-5432-0001-0000
+(ORCID identifier of the CommitteeMember)

+# CommitteeMember.Email
+kayroe@niamod.edu
-(Email identifier of the Contributor)
+(Email identifier of the CommitteeMember)

 # Description
 Exemplary test case to verify the simulation tools and compare to the experiment.